AhmedSalih3d/SPHExample/README.md

 DualSPHysics (https://dual.sphysics.org/) was a great inspiration for this code.

 Thank you to the general Julia eco-system and especially Leandro Martínez (https://github.com/lmiq) who is also the author of CellListMap.jl.
 He was a great help in understanding how to best use the neighbour-list algorithm.
+Leandro was also a big part of reviewing the whole code base and suggesting/showing potential optimizations.

+Thank you for PharmCat (https://github.com/PharmCat) for his suggestions in pull requests and providing of code, which I later implemented into the library.
+Much appreciated.